 International Mother Language Day is a special day celebrated every year on February 21st all over the world.
 It is an opportunity to learn about different languages and cultures and to encourage people to speak and learn more than one language.
 This day was started by UNESCO in 1999 and later recognized by the United Nations.
 The day is important because it helps to protect all languages and celebrate the unique ways that people communicate.
 The idea for this day came from Bangladesh, where they fought for the recognition of the Bengali language.
 It is also celebrated in West Bengal, India.

-Every year, UNESCO picks a topic for International Mother Language Day and holds events about it in Paris.
-In 2008, they also started the International Year of Languages on this day.
-Many countries like Chile, Russia, the Philippines, Egypt, and Canada celebrate this special day.
+9. UNESCO’s Role: UNESCO selects a yearly theme for International Mother Language Day and hosts events in Paris.
+In 2008, they initiated the International Year of Languages on this day.

 Image by pikisuperstar on Freepik